roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 The last in the trilogy of group overviews on this blog, in this post I’ll be going over the main types of Mesozoic aquatic reptiles.
 However, the phylogeny of many of these groups, especially turtles and their relatives, is still pretty uncertain, so I won’t include a tree.
 This isn’t a comprehensive list, but I’ll cover the most charismatic and prolific groups; groups not covered include mesosaurs, protorosaurs, and thalattosaurs.

 ### Ichthyosauromorphs
-One of the most famous groups of aquatic reptiles, these appeared basically fully-formed at the beginning of the Triassic period, and led the [Mesozoic Marine Revolution](https://en.wikipedia.org/wiki/Mesozoic_marine_revolution), a radiation event that resulted in much more complex food webs and predator-prey interactions in the ocean than had been seen in the Paleozoic.
-Giant Triassic ichthyosaurs like *Shastasaurus* and *Shonisaurus* were the largest marine reptiles ever, at around 60 feet long and 75 tons, the size of a sperm whale.
+One of the most famous groups of aquatic reptiles, these appeared at the beginning of the Triassic period, and led the [Mesozoic Marine Revolution](https://en.wikipedia.org/wiki/Mesozoic_marine_revolution), a radiation event that resulted in much more complex food webs and predator-prey interactions in the ocean than had been seen in the Paleozoic.
+Giant Triassic ichthyosaurs like *Shastasaurus* and *Shonisaurus* were the largest marine reptiles ever, at around 20 meters long and 30-70 tonnes, the size of a sperm whale.

 Ichthyosaurs were warm-blooded, blubbery, often **countershaded**, and gave live birth tail-first similarly to modern cetaceans (to prevent the infant from drowning before it’s completely free of the mother).
 They filled a variety of niches in the Triassic and Jurassic, including **durophagy** (cracking tough shells to get at the soft prey inside), ram feeding, suction feeding, and apex predation, but as other groups of aquatic reptiles diversified in the Jurassic and Cretaceous, ichthyosaurs fell to the wayside.
 Here’s a [PBS Eons episode](https://www.youtube.com/watch?v=V342aXQs9XY) on ichthyosaurs and the Mesozoic Marine Revolution.